-Pfizer Oncology Together offers the Pfizer Oncology Together Co-Pay Savings Program, the Pfizer Patient Assistance Program, and the Care Champion Program.
+Pfizer Oncology Together offers the Patient Co-Pay Assistance program, the Pfizer Patient Assistance Program, and the Care Champion Program.

 Copay savings are available for eligible, commercially insured patients who are prescribed certain Pfizer Oncology oral or injectable medications.
 Limits, terms, and conditions apply depending on the medication prescribed.
-Click here to learn more or to enroll your patient in the Pfizer Oncology Together Co-Pay Savings Program.
+Click here to learn more or to enroll your patient in Patient Co-Pay Assistance.

 Pfizer Patient Assistance Program